Sulfonium-based oxidation of alcohols to aldehydes

 Sulfonium-based oxidations of alcohols to aldehydes summarizes a group of organic reactions that transform a primary alcohol to the corresponding aldehyde (and a secondary alcohol to the corresponding ketone).
 Selective oxidation of alcohols to aldehydes requires circumventing over-oxidation to the carboxylic acid.
 One popular approach are methods that proceed through intermediate alkoxysulfonium species (RO−SMe_{2}^{+}X-, e.g. compound 6) as detailed here.
-Since most of these methods employ dimethylsulfoxide (DMSO) as oxidant and generate dimethylsulfide, these are often colloquially summarized as DMSO-oxidations.
-Conceptually, generating an aldehyde and dimethylsulfide from an alcohol and DMSO requires a dehydrating agent for removal of H_{2}O, ideally an electrophile simultaneously activating DMSO.
-In contrast, methods generating the sulfonium intermediate from dimethylsulfide do not require a dehydrating agent.
+Since most of these methods employ dimethyl sulfoxide (DMSO) as oxidant and generate dimethyl sulfide, these are often colloquially summarized as DMSO-oxidations.
+Conceptually, generating an aldehyde and dimethyl sulfide from an alcohol and DMSO requires a dehydrating agent for removal of H_{2}O, ideally an electrophile simultaneously activating DMSO.
+In contrast, methods generating the sulfonium intermediate from dimethyl sulfide do not require a dehydrating agent.
 Closely related are oxidations mediated by dimethyl selenoxide and by dimethyl selenide.